headwaymaps/headway/README.md

 Headway is currently capable of taking a given city from the list in the Makefile and generating docker images preloaded with that city's data for:
 * A photon geocoder
-* An mbtileserver tile server
+* A tileserver-gl tile server
 * A valhalla image

 Work-in-progress: